jtscott/retro-adsb-radar/README.md

 INSTRUCTION_FONT_SIZE = 12         # Font size for instruction text
 ```

+## ATC Audio Streaming
+This project can stream live Air Traffic Control (ATC) audio from an online or local source.

+1. Find a live ATC audio stream URL.
+A common source is [LiveATC.net](https://www.liveatc.net/).
+2. Open your `config.ini` file.
+3. Add the `[Audio]` section (or edit it if it exists).
+4. Paste your stream URL into the `ATC_STREAM_URL` field.

+To toggle audio, press `A` in the radar window.

+**Note:** Audio streaming depends on a stable internet connection and the availability of the source stream.
+There may be a short delay or buffer when the application starts or when audio is toggled.

 ## Pygame SDL Dependency Check and Troubleshooting

 Pygame relies on several SDL subsystems, including: